gaia-platform/GaiaPlatform/demos/scripts/gremlin/README.md

 These queries are meant to be used with graph data from gaia-airport-one-edge.graphml.

-This is a schema in which airline nodes are not connected and there is just one type of edge: routes, which connect airport nodes.
+This is a schema in which airline nodes are not connected and there is just one type of edge: routes, which connect airport nodes:

-Edge:

 * airport-->route-->airport